 Insects, Pests, and Diseases

 Mature gourds aren’t typically affected by pests, as their tough rinds become too thick for most insect or mammalian teeth to penetrate.
-However, small, unripened gourds can fall victim to hungry mice or beetles.
+However, small, unripened gourds can may be eaten by hungry mice or beetles.

 Common gourd pests include cucumber beetles, squash bugs, aphids, and vine borers.
 While these can be difficult to control, adding a floating row cover and staying diligent about checking for signs of pest infestation can help keep their numbers in check.